stormlightlabs/noteleaf/ROADMAP.md

 - `projects` - List all project names
 - `tags` - List all tag names

-- `create` - Add new task with description and optional metadata
+- `create|new` - Add new task with description and optional metadata

 - `view` - View task by ID
 - `done` - Mark task as completed